mattrohr/brainfreeze/README.md

 ```
 chmod u+x ./src/record_kinematics.py
 ```
 6. Sterilize components with alcohol wipes to minimize infection risk.
 Because of the low water content in 99% alcohol wipes, evaporation is quick and you may need to use several wipes.
+Also wipe camera lens to remove smudges.

 7. After board dries, apply black gaffer tape to red raspberry pi and green IMU LED status indicators to prevent contaminating oxygenation measurement.

 <img align="right" width="50%" crop src="https://i.imgur.com/xJVPfHU.jpg" alt="IMU sensor orientation">

-8. Attach IMU sensor Scotch double-sided adhesive square.
+8. Attach IMU sensor to Scotch double-sided adhesive square.
 The sensor has an orientation compass on the bottom right.
 Position the compass so it faces up, Y points to the snout, X points to the right ear, and the sensor is close to the cranial window.
 Ideally this area should be shaven for a secure fit.

 ## Usage
 1. Run the demo with provided sample data.
 Results are located in [`data/final`](./data/final/20210408-190706_sensor-orbit_100RPM).